GoogleCloudPlatform/cloud-sql-proxy/README.md

 rollbacks to revert potential failures.

 **NOTE**: As of v1.16, the default container image uses [distroless][].
-If you require a shell or similar tools, use the Alpine or Buster images listed above.
+If you require a shell or similar tools, use the Alpine or Debian based (bullseye and bookworm) images listed above.

 [distroless]: https://github.com/GoogleContainerTools/distroless